1005 N. Marion St.

 Each day a willful, knowing violation continues shall constitute a separate offense under the provisions of this subsection.

-A person cited for a violation pursuant to this subsection is deemed to be charged with a noncriminal infraction.
+A person cited for a violation under this subsection is deemed to be charged with a noncriminal infraction.

-• Any actions taken by the violator to correct the violation.
+• Any actions taken by the violator to correct the violation; and

 • Any previous violations committed by the violator.